Lost-Longinus/ImageParsingSys/README.md

 # ImageParsingSys
 * This is an ImageParsingSystem
-I study in SJTU while I do my research on remote server in Beijing.
+I study in Shanghai while I do my research on remote server in Beijing.
 However, I have no authority of the remote server.
 Thus, this web App is developed for converting screenshots of remote server to a text on local PC.
 * This web App is easily operated,